PrincetonUniversity/lucid/readme.md

 ### Syntax highlighting
 There is a VSCode syntax highlighter for Lucid here: ([https://github.com/benherber/Lucid-DPT-VSCode-Extension](https://github.com/benherber/Lucid-DPT-VSCode-Extension))

+To install the Lucid extension, go into VSCode, click the `...` dropdown from the "extensions" menu, and then "Install from VSIX...".

+After installing, bind `.dpt` files to the Lucid syntax: 1) enter the command pallete (view => command palette or (on macOS) cmd+shift+p); 2) type "change language mode"; 3) select "Lucid" from the drop down.

 Lucid also renders okay as C (besides polymorphic size arguments with the single quote symbol).

 ### What to look at next